 Hostinger also has different levels of processing power – but these are 1x, 2x, and 4x, depending on the plan.
 However, Hostinger’s RAM allocations are much smaller than 1&1 IONOS’.
 The basic level (1) offers 256MB RAM, with 2x equating to 512MB and so on.

 Then there’s the server response time.
-In tests, Hostinger’s server response time is almost twice as fast as 1&1 IONOS, as the screenshots below demonstrate.
+In tests, Hostinger’s server response time is almost twice as fast as 1&1 IONOS, as the graphs below demonstrate.

 Over eight months, Hostinger’s server response time averaged 359 ms, compared to 1&1 IONOS’ server response time average of 525 ms. Hostinger’s servers are around 68% faster than 1&1 IONOS.